 This is when medical school turns to real medicine.

 Year three consists of clinical rotations.
 Here you will become part of the medical team.
-A medical team typically consists of an attending (senior doctor), residents (doctors-in-training) and interns (first year residents).
+A medical team typically consists of an attending (a senior doctor), residents (doctors-in-training), and interns (first-year residents).
 As a medical student, you are at the bottom of the totem pole.
 Some doctors will make that well-known while others are very nice.

 Your team will grade you on your performance during your rotation.
 As with any work environment, this can be a bit biased.
 However, national tests are administered at the end of your rotations.
 Some medical schools require you to pass this exam to receive a grade at the end of your clinical rotations.
 Sometimes, the percentage grade is even factored into your final rotation grades.

 Year four of medical school is much like year three but a bit more specialized.
 You can delve into the specialties of medicine even more.
-For example, if you liked internal medicine, you can elect to do a gastroenterology, cardiology or rheumatology rotation.
+For example, if you like internal medicine, you can elect to do a gastroenterology, cardiology, or rheumatology rotation.
 Grading is the same as in year three.

 So this piece hopefully gave you a good overview of the nuts and bolts of medical school.
 Congratulations on your recent admission – or good luck with your applications – and best wishes for your future plans!